GregoireHENRY/rust-spice/README.md

 ## Disclaimer

-This crate is a bit more than a wrapper, it provides some generic functions and structs to ease the life of the user.

-This crate was also my first exercice to write a wrapper, all kind advices are warmly welcome.
+This crate is my first exercice to write a wrapper, all kind advices are warmly welcomed.

 The Rust layer is being built in real time as I face the need of it.
 Raise an issue with the need of a function/struct and we will work on it immediately.
 Any time a function is not wrapped inside safe code, you can still use the unsafe code to call it.

-Apparently the documentation is not building online, but in local it is working perfectly.
-The header cspice/include/SpiceUser.h is not in PATH obviously.
+Apparently the documentation is not building online, though I spent a lot of time writting it.
+On my pc it is building just nice.
+By reading docs.rs output, the header `cspice/include/SpiceUser.h` is not in the include PATH obviously.
-Locally it works because in build.rs I use `.clang_arg()` on the the `bindgen:Builder` to tell Rust where to find the header.
-And it should work online also.
+Locally it works because in my `build.rs` I use `.clang_arg()` on the the `bindgen:Builder` to tell Rust where to find the damn header.
+And it should work online also, I guess.
 Any help is appreciated to solve this issue!!
 I can send you the offline documentation in the meantime if you want.

 ## Installation